learn-co-curriculum/dsc-welchs-ttest/README.md

 ## Introduction

 Thus far, you've seen the traditional Student's t-test for hypothesis testing between two sample means.
 Recall that z-tests are also appropriate for statistics, such as the mean, which can be assumed to be normally distributed.
-However, when sample sizes are low (n_observations < 30), the t-test is more appropriate, as it has heavier tails.
+However, when sample sizes are low (n_observations < 30), the t-test is more appropriate, as the t-distribution has heavier tails.
 Even with this modification, remember that there are still several assumptions to the model.
 Most notably, traditional t-tests assume that sample sizes and sample variances between the two groups are equal.
 When these assumptions are not met, Welch's t-test is generally a more reliable test.

 ## Objectives
 You will be able to: